White Oak Undeveloped Land

 Data Center

-The Columbia County Chamber of Commerce created this page as a place where community members can find clear, accurate information about the proposed Columbia County Data Center and about data centers in general.
+In keeping with our commitment to honor this mission and vision, the Columbia County Chamber of Commerce presents this page as a resource where community members and businesses can find clear accurate information about the proposed Columbia County Data Center and about data centers in general.
 As conversations continue in our community, we want residents, businesses, and local leaders to have a reliable resource they can turn to for facts and context.

 Projects of this scale naturally bring questions, and that’s a healthy part of the conversation.
 This page is here to provide straightforward information about what data centers are, how they operate, and what this project could mean for our community.